rawanmgewelly1/Maison-de-Rawan/README.md

 ### 3. Data & API Integration
 * JSON Database: All product information (30+ items) is stored in structured JSON format.
 * Simple API Concept: Implements AJAX/Fetch to simulate a real-world backend environment.

+### 4. How to Run
+* Clone the repository to your local machine.
+* Open index.html in any modern web browser.
+* To test the API functionality, ensure you are connected to the internet (for the POST simulation) and viewing through a local server environment.

-##  Project Structure
+### 5. Project Structure
 project/
+├── index.html
-├── index.html          # Homepage with luxury slider
+# Homepage with luxury slider
+├── shop.html
-├── shop.html           # Products page with filtering & comparison table
+# Products page with filtering & comparison table
+├── about.html
-├── about.html          # Brand story page
+# Brand story page
+├── contact.html
-├── contact.html        # Contact form with validation
+# Contact form with validation
+├── style.css
-├── style.css           # External styling (Layout, Colors, Typography)
+# External styling (Layout, Colors, Typography)
+├── script.js
-├── script.js           # Main logic (API, Validation, Cart, Slider)
+# Main logic (API, Validation, Cart, Slider)
+├── products.json
-├── products.json       # Product data source
+# Product data source
+├── db.json
-├── db.json             # Database backup
+# Database backup
+└── img/
-└── img/                # High-quality product imagery
+# High-quality product imagery